 In 2006, the list of PFCs was expanded to include five additional PFCs that were detected in the landfill.
 Widespread detection of perfluorobutanoic acid (PFBA) resulted in a much larger well sampling effort throughout southwest Lake Elmo.
 To date, the MDH and MPCA have sampled over 400 private wells as part of this ongoing investigation of PFCs in the groundwater of western Lake Elmo.
 PFCs were detected in over 300 private wells, some at levels above health concern.

 Environmental sampling determined that PFCs in the groundwater in Lake Elmo come from both the former Washington County Landfill and the 3M-Oakdale Disposal Site.
 PFCs at the site in Oakdale enter Raleigh Creek, which flows east to the city of Lake Elmo and discharges into Eagle Point Lake in the Lake Elmo Park Reserve.
 As the PFCs travel in the creek, some infiltrate into the groundwater and combine with PFCs already in the groundwater from the former Washington County Landfill.
 Because of their ability to move between surface water and groundwater, PFCs are found in several of the area lakes (Eagle Point Lake, Lake Elmo, Sunfish Lake, and Horseshoe Lake).
-In 2007, MDH issued a fish consumption advisory for Lake Elmo due to PFOS in some fish.
+In 2007 and 2018, MDH issued fish consumption advisories for Lake Elmo due to PFOS.
 See the MDH Site-specific Meal Advice for Tested Lakes and Rivers for more information.

 Other areas of Lake Elmo, including the wells serving the Cimarron community and Oak-Land Junior High School have been tested by MDH and are either not affected by the PFC contamination or have shown only trace (low part per trillion) amounts of perfluorobutanoic acid (PFBA).